Rithvik119am/project_promise/README.md

 ## Database API

 The Database API has been removed from this project.
-If you need to add a database functionality, We have use `appwrite` ad the Baas for the project.
+If you need to add a database functionality, We have use `appwrite` as the Baas for the project.fill the values in the ```lib\groups\constants.dart``` file

 ## Owner_info.dart